gizzmo/Default-Avatar/readme.txt

 	- The default avatars provided with this mod are store in a encode state (base64) in misc.php

+	- You do not need to use the plugin to use this mod.
+The plugin is purely optional.

 TODO:
 	- Add a plugin to give easyer access to set the avatars and enable / disable guess avatars.

 ********************************************************************
 INSTALLATION:

+	1. Upload the following files to the root directory of your forum. lang/		(folder) plugins/	(folder)

-	1. Follow the following steps to make the changes to files.
+	2. Follow the following steps to make the changes to files.

 ********************************************************************
 #-------[ 1.
 Open ]